tektutor/install-ansible-centos/README.md

 warnings.filterwarnings(action='ignore',message='Python 3.6 is no longer supported')
 </pre>

-## Final you should have an working ansible setup
+## Finally you should have an working ansible setup
 <pre>
 [jegan@tektutor.org windows-node]$ ansible --version ansible [core 2.11.12]